Saturday, March 28, 2020

 · The purge valve will open for a short interval at the beginning of every fill cycle to clear any accumulated water in the humidifier mixer chamber.

-· The main control unit can be a microprocessor based system.
+· The main control unit can be a microprocessor-based system.
 If no graphical control processor is used then it will need a display and input switches as well.
-It controls the return to ground side of the valves.
+It controls the return to the ground side of the valves.

 · A graphical display similar to what is used in a popular commercial ventilator can be used to provide user input control settings to the control processor and provide information on tidal volumes, cycles per minute and I:E ratios.